DarkTechnomancer/darktechnomancer.github.io/README.md

 The logic is essentially this: you want to deploy batches periodically, at a set interval which has been calculated to always be safe.
 Even with `additionalMsec`, stalefish's algorithm still works, and you can actually modify it by trimming out a lot of the accommodations it made for the different durations of H/G/W tasks.
 If the timing is good for a weaken, it's good for the rest of them too thanks to `additionalMsec`.

 But thanks to `nextWrite` you don't even have to do that.
 We have a way to know *exactly* when it's safe to deploy a new batch: whenever a worker carrying a weaken task finishes!
 Well, whenever *one* of the weakens finishes.
-If you deployed every time either of them finished, you'd end up with too many simultaneous batches and cause collisions.
+If you deployed every time either of them finished, you'd end up with too many simultaneous batches.

+Technically, waiting for `nextWrite` is a JIT strategy, but no matter what period you use or how you end up calculating it, the best way to accurately time your program will be by using `nextWrite`.
+If you choose to use a method like stalefish's, you can simply schedule your weakens so that they are separated by the correct period.

-Generally, you can expect to be able to run a number of parallel batches (or depth) based on the space between tasks, and the time it takes to perform a weaken task: `weakenTime / (4 * spacer) = depth`
+Generally, you can expect to be able to run a maximum number of parallel batches (or depth) based on the space between tasks, and the time it takes to perform a weaken task: `weakenTime / (4 * spacer) = depth`

+However, with lower amounts of RAM, you may not be able to fit enough batches in memory to actually reach that maximum depth.
+It's up to you to find a way to accurately predict the maximum depth your system can support.

 Once you have that, it's just a matter of seeding the initial queue and then keeping the whole thing running.
 If you've followed up to this point, I shouldn't even have to tell you what's required from your workers and controllers, but I'll write it down for old-times sake: